 Answer: The facility is exempt from the November 2020 scheduled full-scale exercise for that "annual year".
 However, the facility must conduct both the full-scale and exercise of choice in 2021 based on its defined cycle (January 2021 and November 2021).
+Since the facility resumed normal operations, the facility is required to conduct the full-scale exercise in November 2021, and the exercise of choice in January 2022.

 Scenario #3.
-Facility Y conducted a table-top exercise in January 2020 as the exercise of choice and was exempt from its scheduled full-scale exercise in November 2020 due to the COVID-19 PHE (that began in March 2020) and activation of its emergency plan.
-The facility continues to operate under activation of its emergency plan during its 2021 exercise cycle (due to continued surge of COVID-19 in their local area).
+Facility Y conducted a table-top exercise in January 2020 as their exercise of choice and was exempt from its scheduled full-scale exercise in November 2020 due to the activation of its emergency plan as a result of the COVID-19 PHE (that began in March 2020).
+The facility continues to operate under its activated emergency plan during its 2021 exercise cycle (due to continued surge of COVID-19 in their local area).